Best Running Underwear

 Made of a polyester and spandex blend, the Adidas Climacool Cheekster are made with breathability and comfort in mind.
 The fabric stretches for a comfortable fit, while the micro-mesh fabric allows for airflow to keep you comfortable all day long, even in warmer weather.
 These come in five color options: black, grey, teal, purple, and a pink floral design that's quite eye-catching.

-This underwear comes in four size options: XS/S, M, L, XL.
+This best underwear for running comes in four size options: XS/S, M, L, XL.
 The 4-way stretch spandex allows for a comfortable fit, though some users do report that these can run small.
 The semi-cheeky fit is feminine and comfortable, flat seams make panty lines virtually nonexistent, and a tag-free design allows for a smooth and non-itchy fit.

 Made with a high-quality stretch fabric, the Adidas Climacool Cheekster is designed to last you a long time.
 The polyester design means that these are not likely to shrink or fade in the laundry, either, which is good since they run a tad small.